Murder accused threatened to ‘batter’ teenager before her death, trial hears

 Prosecutors allege they arranged to meet the teenager at a bridge near a towpath beside the river between Renton and Bonhill, West Dunbartonshire.

-They are then alleged to have assaulted the 14-year-old, shouted and swore at her and repeatedly kicked and punched her on the head and body.
+They are then alleged to have assaulted the 14-year-old, shouted and sworn at her and repeatedly kicked and punched her on the head and body.

 It is claimed the trio threw bricks or “similar instruments” causing blunt force injuries to her head and body before pushing or causing her to fall into the river, and ultimately murdering her.